IDayanandJagtap/Pdf---Manager/ReadMe.md

 # PDF merger features :

-1. Merges two or more pdfs to one.
+  - Merge two pdf's
-2. Extracts the pages from a pdf
+  - Extract pages from pdf
+  - Images to pdf
+  - Convert Docx to pdf
+  - Encrypt pdf
+  - Compress pdf

-# Note :
+### Note : (library bug)
   In the save function (line no 112 of index.js) of the pdf-merger-js add {this.doc = undefined}
   It merges previous files with the new one so to avoid it document must be reset.

-integrate api of ilovepdf and everything is done then !

-# currently :
-1. Setup the ejs files (title, active tab)
-2. Complete the imgpdf branch

-# To-do
-1. Revise the whole app once.
-2. Add feature of creating an pdf from pages.